 When to visit London

-London comes into its own from March to May, when the cold bite of winter subsides and the roses of Hyde Park and Queen Mary’s Garden bloom for spring.
+Spring(March to May) London comes into it's own when the cold bite of winter subsides and the roses of Hyde Park and Queen Mary’s Garden bloom for spring.
 Standing outside a pub for after-work drinks only requires a light jacket at best, and you’ll likely get a clear view of the city’s landmarks jutting from the horizon.

 Getting around London